Photos show the aftermath of the M1 accident which closed the road for two hours - The Media Times

 “The traffic is slow but is moving again.
 Thank you for your patience.”

-We want you to be able to hear from Derbyshire when and how you want.
+We want you to be able to receive your news when and how you want it.

 And if you download our app, you can sign up for push notifications, which means you will receive alerts on the biggest reports.

-We also have Facebook groups for traffic and travel, crime, pets, what’s going on, good news and lost and found items.
+We also have Facebook groups for traffic and travel, crime, things to do with children, shopping and homes for sale.

 .